Aenorieg/FinalProject/README.md

 # Data Packaging

-## The urls for the 30 files I downloaded locally for cystic, mucinous and serous colon cancer
+## The urls for the 30 files I downloaded locally for cystic, mucinous and serous colon cancer (CMS)

 1. https://portal.gdc.cancer.gov/files/536f5a77-0087-457d-ac95-6d1a9abad8cb, UUID 536f5a77-0087-457d-ac95-6d1a9abad8cb, case: TCGA-AA-3516